 The American Taxpayer Relief Act of 2012 reinstated the limit on itemized deductions for high-income earners (known as the Pease limitation) in order to retain more tax revenue from the wealthiest Americans, who are far more likely to itemize.

-For lots more information on income taxes and personal financial planning, check out the related HowStuffWorks articles on the next page.
+For lots more information on income taxes and personal financial planning, check out the related HowStuffWorks articles below.